-This project, involving four farms, aims to assess the extent to which using a foliar feed that is based on urea and humic acid can reduce the application of conventional N fertiliser to grass.
-They aim to investigate the effectiveness of using foliar feed, which is more commonly used in horticulture systems, on a grassland system.
+This project, involving four farms, aimed to assess the extent to which using a foliar feed that is based on urea and humic acid can reduce the application of conventional N fertiliser to grass.
+The aim was to investigate the effectiveness of using foliar feed, which is more commonly used in horticulture systems, on a grassland system.
 For it to be successful, the quality and quantity of dry matter of the grass, as well as the clover content must not be compromised.

-On each of the four farms, one large field will be split into three sections of equal size and the following treatments will be compared:
+On each of the four farms, one large field was split into three sections of equal size and the following treatments were compared:

 - Nitrogen fertiliser, as per current/ standard practice

 - Foliar feed

 The performance of each plot was measured in terms of:

 - N content of fresh grass tissue